What is a Community Foundation?

 - Many charitable vehicles and gift assets from which to choose

-By using the services of the Foundation, not only can you give a gift that keeps on giving, but also enhance the quality of life in the greater Washington County area now and in the future.
+By using our services, not only can you give a gift that keeps on giving, but also enhance the quality of life in the greater Washington County area now and in the future.

 What is a fund?